-Connecting to the DevOps Velocity MCP server using GitHub Copilot in Visual Studio Code
+Connecting to the DevOps Velocity MCP server by using GitHub Copilot in Visual Studio Code

-You can connect to the HCL DevOps Velocity (Velocity) MCP server by using GitHub Copilot in Visual Studio (VS) Code to interact with Velocity and retrieve the necessary data and insights..
+You can connect to the HCL DevOps Velocity (Velocity) Model Context Protocol (MCP) server by using GitHub Copilot in Visual Studio (VS) Code to interact with Velocity and retrieve the necessary data and insights.

 Before you begin